teomormi/Data-Mining-FinalExam-ITU/README.md

-# Data Mining Exam Files
+# Exam Files for Data Mining Course at IT University of Copenhagen - AY 2023-2024

 This folder contains files related to the Data Mining exam.
 The materials included here are intended for reference and use for the exam.